andreubelon05/syma_cv_autopilot/README.md

 ### Phase 2: Artificial Intelligence Model Training

 A computer vision model was developed to detect the helicopter simultaneously from both camera perspectives.
-The process involved collecting and manually annotating a custom dataset on the Edge Impulse platform.
+The process involved collecting and manually annotating a custom dataset (~1700 photos) on the Edge Impulse platform.

 * **Architecture \& Parameters**: To meet the strict accuracy and low-latency requirements, a YOLO-Pro object detection architecture was selected.
 This required scaling to an Edge Impulse Premium license.
 The model was configured for a 352x352 pixel image input.
 Training was executed on a GPU over 100 cycles (epochs) with a learning rate of 0.001 and a batch size of 16.